neo4j-contrib/neovis.js/MIGRATING.md

         }
     },
     relationships: {
-        RELATIONSHIP: { // same as node but mapped from neo4j relationship to vis.js edge
+        YourNeo4jRelationshipLabelName: { // same as node but mapped from neo4j relationship to vis.js edge
             // full properties list can be found at https://visjs.github.io/vis-network/docs/network/edges.html
             value: "wight",
             // the default is now without caption